izzi01/nixos-config/templates/starter/LINUX-SETUP.md

 ## Switching to a Different Machine

-Just clone your config and run `./setup-linux.sh` - all your settings will be applied automatically!
+Just clone your config and run `nix run .#apply` - all your settings will be applied automatically!

 ## Troubleshooting